Andrée Bonhomme: Life

-Andrée Bonhomme was born in Maastricht and studied music theory and composition at the Maastricht Gielen Music Lyceum with Henri Hermansat and at The Hague.
-She received a teaching certificate in 1927 and made her debut as a pianist and composer with the Maastricht Municipal Orchestra in 1928.
-From 1928 to 1940 she took summer courses with Darius Milhaud in Paris.
+Andrée Bonhomme was born in Maastricht and studied from age seven piano with Maria Gielen.
+In 1920 Gielen with her pupils joined the Maastricht Music School.
+Since then the fifteen jaer old girl also studied music theory and composition with Henri Hermans.
+She went to a Preparatory Teacher Training College and received teaching certificates in 1924 and 1927.
+In the meantime she studied piano on a professional level and got her certificates in 1929 (theory) and 1930 (practical).
+In 1927 she got a job as accompagneur at keyboards (piano, celesta) with the Maastricht Municipal Orchestra and made her debut as pianist and composer in 1928.
+From 1930 to 1937 she intermittently took lessons in composition with Darius Milhaud in Paris.

 After completing her studies, Bonhomme worked as a composer and as a pianist with the Maastricht Orchestra, and in 1932 took a position teaching music theory and piano at the Heerlen music school.
 Bonhomme wrote a number of works and songs on French texts, but her career declined during the World War II, as she refused to sign a "non-Jewish declaration".
-She was forced to resign from her orchestra position, and performance of her works was restricted to house concerts.
+She resigned from her orchestra position, and performance of her works was restricted to house concerts.
+Immediately after the Liberation of Maastricht (13/14 september 1944) she rejoined the orchestra until 1947.

-In 1972 she received a royal honor.
-Bonhomme died in a nursing home fire in Brunssum.
+In december 1970 she officially retired from teaching, although she still coached some of her last pupils for some years.
+In 1972 she suffered a stroke, which put an end to all activities.
+In the same year she received a royal honor and a yearly financial grant from the gouvernment.
+Bonhomme, a chain smoker, died in a nursing home in Brunssum from injuries caused by falling asleep with a burning cigaret.

 A string quartet apparently commissioned by Matty Niël and completed in February 1957 was posthumously premiered at the Limburg Composer Day in 1989.
-Her papers are housed in the Dutch Institute of Music in The Hague.
+Her papers are housed in the Dutch Institute of Music in The Hague (now: Kunstmuseum Den Haag.
+A shadow archive rests with the Historisch Centrum Limburg (regional archives) at Maastricht.